ggoDeye/ghostlore-projectile-yeet/README.md

 # Projectile Yeet Mod

-This is an experimental mod for Ghostlore that attempts to modify or hide game sprites by intercepting sprite loading methods.
-Specifically designed to hide visual effects like projectiles, explosions, and AoE effects.
+This is an experimental mod for Ghostlore that hides visual effects of projectiles that scale with the Increased Projectile Radius affix.
+The mod specifically targets projectiles with the `ScaleToMatchProjectileRadius` component and moves their visual sprites off-screen while preserving their damage functionality.

-## Overview

-The Projectile Yeet mod demonstrates how to:

-- Use Harmony to patch Unity's sprite loading methods
-- Hide specific types of visual effects (projectiles, explosions, AoE)
-- Load custom sprites from the mod folder
-- Replace game sprites with custom versions
-- Handle sprite lifecycle management
-- Configure which sprites to hide via JSON configuration

 ## How It Works

-1. **Harmony Patching**: The mod uses Harmony to intercept calls to `Sprite.Create` and `Resources.Load`
+1. **Harmony Patching**: The mod uses Harmony to intercept Transform position setter calls
-2. **Sprite Hiding**: When a sprite is loaded, the mod checks if it should be hidden based on configuration
+2. **Component Detection**: When a Transform's position is set, the mod checks if the GameObject has a `ScaleToMatchProjectileRadius` component
-3. **Transparent Replacement**: Matching sprites are replaced with transparent versions
-4. **Automatic Hiding**: The mod automatically hides visual effects based on naming patterns
+3. **Visual Hiding**: For matching projectiles, the mod moves visual sprite children off-screen (Y: -1000)
+4. **Performance Optimization**: Uses caching to avoid repeated processing of the same transforms

 ## Files Structure